-Board members retiring by rotation are eligible for re-election but with a maximum of 3 x 3-year terms (in total).
+Board members retiring by rotation are eligible for re-election but with a maximum of x3 threeyear terms (in total).

-The term of appointed directors is determined by the Board with a maximum of 3 years per term and 6 years in total.
+The term of appointed directors is determined by the Board with a maximum of three years per term and six years in total.